 A few weeks back, I received a call from Sean McGinnis, the editor and webmaster of this site.
 He had a few discs he wanted to see if I wanted a crack at reviewing.
-Some were interesting, so were not, but the one that really stuck out was All About My Mother.
+Some were interesting, some were not, but the one that really stuck out was All About My Mother.
 You may not find the explanation particularly convincing, but my decision to tackle this film followed a specific line of reasoning.
 Every year I watch the Academy Awards ceremony.
-I'm not a big sports fan, so it's my annual Super Bowl.
+I’m not a big sports fan, so it’s my annual Super Bowl.
 This year, when the Best Foreign Language film award was ready to be presented, I was somewhat distracted by my annoyance that Run Lola Run was not eligible for consideration.
 So, this film named Todo Sobre Mi Madre (All About My Mother, to us English-speaking cineastes) wins the award.
-The film's director, Pedro Almódovar, came across as a bemusing, animated foreigner, a toned-down version of Roberto Benigni.
+The film’s director, Pedro Almódovar, came across as a bemusing, animated foreigner, a toned-down version of Roberto Benigni.
 When I heard the title of this movie as a possible review target, it conjured up the memories of hearing something about it at the Oscars.
-I've never been one to venture too far from mainstream films, but I feel if I aspire to be a film critic, then I should expand my horizons.
+I’ve never been one to venture too far from mainstream films, but I feel if I aspire to be a film critic, then I should expand my horizons.
 My experiences with foreign films have been Hong Kong action flicks, a smattering of Japanese anime, British humor, a German action film (the amazing Run Lola Run), and a French film about a boy suffering a gender crisis (Ma Vie En Rose).
 It was time to stretch a bit.

 Pedro Almódovar is rather famous among lovers of foreign films.
 His directorial debut came in 1974 with a short film called Film Político.
 He built a résumé of edgy, eccentric films before settling down to make (slightly) more conventional fare that would appeal to an international audience.
 The film that would garner him recognition in the United States was Women On The Verge Of A Nervous Breakdown, a comedy/drama about a woman discovering the truth about the lover who jilted her.
 Tie Me Up!
 Tie Me Down! would also receive international acclaim.
 It was the last film he would make with frequent star Antonio Banderas, who you might remember from such films as Desperado and The Mask Of Zorro.